 What To Do If Your Child Decides To Be Vegan

 The best possible start in life for your baby is breastfeeding and for you to eat a healthy and balanced diet whilst feeding.
 It’s wise for this reason that you continue to take a pregnancy-safe vitamin supplement.
 That will pass on the best possible nutrition to your child.
 Don’t be in a hurry to stop breastfeeding.
-There are no vegan baby formula milk products currently in the UK market, although they will undoubtedly emerge in the not-too-distant future.
+There are no vegan baby formula milk products in the UK market, although they will undoubtedly emerge in the future.
 Do not be tempted to give your infant plant-based milk substitutes, as they will not have the nutrition your child needs (the same goes for feeding an infant plain cow’s milk).

-Every child is different when it comes to weaning, my eldest breastfed until more than two years old, and the Vegan Society advice is to continue breastfeeding until your child is two years old if possible.
+Every child is different when it comes to weaning, my eldest breastfed until more than two years old, and the Vegan Society’s advice is to continue breastfeeding until your child is two years old if possible.
 My youngest, however, stopped the minute they discovered proper food at ten months, so don’t beat yourself up if your child doesn’t seem to want to keep breastfeeding.
 If you stop breastfeeding before two years, you will need to pay special attention to a good balance of nutrition, minerals and vitamins.
 If this is the case and you worry about this, consider fortified baby foods such as baby cereal.

 Some babies will let you know when they want food – they may even start grabbing it from your hands!
 I would allow this.
 My second child just had what she wanted from what we were eating, and it was a lot easier.